lucasturci/BrailleTextTranslator/README.md

 4\.
 Segment image into blocks
 - Each block corresponds to a single letter
-- The image will be segmented into a grid of cells with sizes 2 \times D x 3 \times D
+- The image will be segmented into a grid of cells with sizes 2·D X 3·D

 5\.
 For each block, determine which letter it represents